mriffler/UserManual/docs/source/pages/ProductGuide.rst

    QGIS example: single raster files as grey scale images

-If you want to create a raster stack from which you can create an RGB view you first have to stack the single files.
+If you want to create a raster stack from which you can create an RGB view, you first have to stack the single files.
 For this again you have two options.
 Either you merge the data into a single raster stack or you create a virtual raster called VRT.

 For the first option you must go to :ref:`"Raster" -> "Miscellaneous" -> "Merge..." <qgisRGBOne>`.
 Click :ref:`Add files(s) <qgisRGBTwo>` and select the files you like to stack.
 Then click :ref:`OK <qgisRGBThree>`.
 Make sure you check the
 :ref:`"Place each input file into a seperate band" <qgisRGBFive>` check-box.
-Click the [...] button and select :ref:`Save to "File..." <qgisRGBFour>´ Depending on your preferences you can choose between different output formats like GeoTiff.
+Click the [...] button and select :ref:`Save to "File..." <qgisRGBFour>` Depending on your preferences you can choose between different output formats like GeoTiff.
 If you choose GeoTiff, it might be a good idea to build image pyramids for faster display later on.